Alonsotegi

-Alonsotegi (Alonsotegui) is a municipality in the province of Biscay, Basque Country, Spain.
+Alonsotegi (Alonsótegui) is a municipality in the province of Biscay, Basque Country, Spain.
 Alonsotegi was attached to the Baracaldo municipality until the end of the 19th century, when it separated and was officially recognized as its own independent municipality.
 Alonsotegi is approximately 8 kilometres from the center of Bilbao.
 It is located in the valley of the Cadagua River, following Highway BI-636.

 With a total area of 21 km^{2}, its 2,907 inhabitants (INE 2019) are distributed across three main settlements: Alonsotegi (the capital), Iráuregui, and Arbuyo.

 Geography

 Alonsotegi encompasses a total area of 21 km^{2}.
 Much of the municipality's industry and population is concentrated in the corridor opened by the Cadagua River between the Sierra Sasiburu range (with peaks as high as 500 m above sea level) and the Ganekogorta (998 m) and Pagasarri (673 m) mountains.
 Several tributaries start in the mountains and flow down the slopes to the Cadagua.
 The capital is located at an altitude of 32 m.
 Barakaldo and Bilbao border on the north, Arrankudiaga and Güeñes on the south, Arrigorriaga and Bilbao on the east, and Güeñes on the west.